MicrosoftDocs/win32/desktop-src/dataxchg/wm-vscrollclipboard.md

 ---
 title: WM\_VSCROLLCLIPBOARD message
-description: Sent to the clipboard owner by a clipboard viewer window when the clipboard contains data in the CF\_OWNERDISPLAY format and an event occurs in the clipboard viewer's vertical scroll bar. ms.assetid: '17bd32c4-1b07-42b7-b269-f517e3ec13f3'
+description: Sent to the clipboard owner by a clipboard viewer window when the clipboard contains data in the CF\_OWNERDISPLAY format and an event occurs in the clipboard viewers vertical scroll bar. ms.assetid: 17bd32c4-1b07-42b7-b269-f517e3ec13f3
+keywords:
-keywords: ["WM_VSCROLLCLIPBOARD message Data Exchange"]
+- WM_VSCROLLCLIPBOARD message Data Exchange
 topic_type:
 - apiref
 api_name: